-Ed grew up in Bangor, Maine, and graduated from Bangor High School and the University of Maine, Orono.
-He and his wife, also a U. Maine grad, later enrolled in law school together (a bold experiment), graduating from the University of Maine School of Law in 1984.
+Ed grew up in Bangor, Maine, and graduated from Bangor High School.
+He later graduated from the University of Maine, Orono, and after working for BRS/Nike at what was then their U.S. Manufacturing Headquarters, In Saco, Maine, he started law school, graduating from the University of Maine School of Law in 1984.

 In 1992, Ed was appointed to the position of Deputy Cumberland County District Attorney.
 The Deputy D.A. is sort of the “right hand” of the D.A., which is the role he assumed while also handling over 125 felonies and several hundred Superior Court misdemeanors per year.

 From 1996 to 2002, Ed served on the Board of Directors of the Maine Association of Criminal Defense Lawyers.
 In 2013 he received that organization’s President’s Award, “For Exemplifying the Goals and Values of this Association and the Profession.”
-In 2011, Ed authored the book Maine OUI Law, a legal reference guide designed to assist other Maine attorneys handling OUI cases.
-A 2014 edition of Maine OUI Law was published in December of 2013, and a 2016 edition was published in November of 2015 .
-He authored a second legal reference guide, Maine Driver’s License Suspensions, Revocations and Related Offenses, which was first published in December of 2012, with a 2016 edition published in November of 2015.
-Ed also served as an adjunct professor at the University of Maine School of Law, teaching the course Criminal Procedure: Investigations to second and third year law students in the spring semesters of 2014, 2015 and 2016.
+In 2011, Ed authored the book Maine OUI Law, a legal reference guide designed to assist other Maine attorneys handling OUI cases, now in its fourth edition.
+He also authored the legal reference guide, Maine Driver’s License Suspensions, Revocations and Related Offenses, first published in December of 2012 and now in its second edition.
+Ed served as an adjunct professor at the University of Maine School of Law, teaching the course Criminal Procedure: Investigations to second and third year law students in the spring semesters of 2014, 2015 and 2016.
 He has frequently lectured at continuing education seminars, training other criminal defense attorneys on the defense of clients charged with criminal and OUI offenses.
-In 2017, Ed was a presenter at three training seminars for criminal defense attorneys on the topics of OUI defense, evidence issues in domestic violence cases (Saco, April 25, 2017), and state and federal firearms bans resulting from criminal convictions.
+In 2017 alone, Ed was invited to present at three training seminars for criminal defense attorneys on the topics of OUI defense, evidence issues in domestic violence cases, and state and federal firearms bans resulting from criminal convictions.
 If you hire another lawyer to represent you on a criminal charge in southern Maine, chances are Ed had something to do with that lawyer’s training.
-As for his own continuing education, Ed recently completed an 18-hour Intoxilizer 8000 Operator’s Course, in December of 2017, along with a few dozen other Maine defense attorneys.
-The course was graded, and the participants were assigned a class rank.
+As for his own continuing education, Ed completed an 18-hour Intoxilizer 8000 Operator’s Course, in December of 2017, along with a couple dozen other Maine defense attorneys who focus on OUI defense.
+The course was graded and the participants were assigned a class rank.
 Ed was first in the class!